-- Durable : Granite tiles are very durable material that can be installed in places that tend to get stained or scratched.
+- Durable: Granite tiles are a very durable material that can be installed in places that tend to get stained or scratched.
 This is because granite is very resistant to stains or scratches.

-- Long lasting: Granite flooring is very dependable, strong, and can last for a very long time.
+- Long-lasting: Granite flooring is very dependable, strong, and can last for a very long time.
 That means you can have it installed everywhere you think works best for you.
-Sealing the kitchen floor or another floor at regular time intervals retains the great lustre and also gives good sturdiness.
+Sealing the kitchen floor or another floor at regular time intervals retains the great luster and also gives good sturdiness.

 Cons Of Granite Floor Tiles